ninjatill/DotStarSwarmLighting/DotStarBall/README.md

 - I knew I would be using DotStar LED strips.
 I used them for a previous project and found them easy to use and program.
 These strips optionally come with a silicone jacket with an IP67 rating which satisfies the weather issue.
 To keeps costs low and with a rough guestimate of the size of the sphere, I chose the version with 60 pixels/meter which would give me a pixel length of 16.67mm.
 - I have a 3D printer so I knew that I would most-likely design and print a custom support structure to keep it light and low cost.
 I have an original Prusa i3 Mk2 printer with maximum print dimensions 250x200x180mm.
 - I wanted the electronics to be accessible without completely disassembling the ball.
 Also, for best WiFi reception, the electronics should be located on the under-side of the ball.

+## Particle Photon Demonstration
+Makers who do not want to build the DSB may still benefit from some of the demonstrated methods on the Particle Photon platform including:
+- parsing JSON strings on the IoT hardware,
+- receiving and parsing variables sent via JSON where the JSON payload contains a varying number of variables,
+- using a single Particle cloud subscription to address multiple devices, filtering commands by a target address,
+- using the built in Log functionality, sending logs to an external service such as papertrailapp.com,
+- using classes for object-oriented programming on IoT devices,
+- using both UDP and particle cloud functions to receive commands.

 ## Roadmap (To Do Features) (In _Loose_ Order of Priority)
 - Add firmware features (sleep, report status to controller, etc.)